inspire-eu-validation/metadata/iacs/IACS-datasets.md

 # IACS Identification information

-**Purpose**: Test that Identification information for IACS data sets are provided in the metadata.
+**Purpose**: Test that Identification information for IACS data sets is provided in the metadata.

 **Prerequisites**

 **Test method**
-* Check *manually* that in case the Resource title [Citation Title](#citationtitle) is present, has a unambiguous title.
+* Check *manually* that in case the Resource title [Citation Title](#citationtitle) is present, it has a unambiguous title.
 [Manual message](#manualcitationtitle)
   * LPIS: name of the Member State
-  * GSAA: claim year, the Member state and and if applicable, the region.
+  * GSAA: claim year, the Member state and if applicable, the region.

 **Test method**
-* Verify that the [Resource locator](#resourcelocator) metadata pointing to valid URI.
+* Verify that the [Resource locator](#resourcelocator) metadata points to a valid URI.
-  * In case of valid URI, check manually that is pointing to a spatial data service (to a download service WMS, WFS view service, etc).
+  * In case of valid URI, check manually that it points to a spatial data service (e.g a WMS view service, a WFS download service, etc).
 It should not point to a general information web page.
 [Resource locator](#manualresourcelocatormessage) message.
   * Otherwise report [brokenLink](#brokenLink).

 **Test method**